How Much Should You Spend on Google Ads?

 How to Run Google Ads on a Small Budget

-Stepping into the world of Google Ads is no child’s play.
+Stepping into the world of Google Ads is not child’s play.
 If you want to play it safe initially and keep the budget as low as possible, there are a few things to keep in mind:

 - During your keyword research, pick out less competitive keywords, like long-tail keywords.
 For example, “textile rug cleaning services in Baltimore” is less competitive than “rug cleaning services.”
 You might also get more qualified leads.